 When you’re bringing a pet into your life, take a bit of time to think about how you will fit into one another’s lifestyle.
 If you’re a busy person, low maintenance pets are the best bet.

-Choosing low maintenance pets involves weighing up the best option both your sake and the animal’s.
+Choosing low maintenance pets involves weighing up the best option for both your sake and the animal’s.
 If you lead a stressful life, having a pet is a great way to relieve stress.
 Spending time with your pet can be calming, and bring a lot of joy into your life.
-On the flip side: if your pet is high maintenance, they often cause more stress than stress relief.
-That’s no fun for you and it’s not fair on the animal.

 Top Picks for Low Maintenence Pets!